Staffwerke/vm-babysitter/README.md

     docker exec -it vm-babysitter vm-restore --source /backups-mirror
 ```

 *Please note, that this has not been field tested with actual remote mounts.
-There might be additional settings to perform on `docker run`.
+There might be additional settings to perform on `docker run` command and arguments for Rsync.
 Scripts are only able to work under this possibility, so any contribution about this topic is welcomed.*

 ## Known Issues Caveats & Troubleshooting: